reconjohn/residential/syntax/stat.md

 </div>

 Dimension reduction of covariates will be performed by factor analysis in consideration of avoiding multicollinearity.
-These generated factors will fit models to estimate the solar house rate.
+The newly generated factors will fit models to estimate the residential solar rate.
 Residuals will be checked afterwards to see if there is still a clustering pattern, which indicates that the model can't address the spatial dependency.
 Furthermore, a few variables which represent each factor the most, will be chosen for the model fit compared to the factors from dimension reduction.
-It is because factors could possibly keep overall noises by including unnecessary covariates, which are less related to the solar house rate.
-Poisson lognormal spatial model, spatially using `BYM2` method, will be tested to address the residual clustering in addition to `K-means` clustering analysis, which identifies similar regions in terms of socioeconomic patterns of census tracks.
-Note that `K-means` clustering will not take into account of the solar house rate to define the Euclidean distance among data points so that the categorized census tracks are able to be compared with the solar house rate pattern to figure out the relationship between covariates and solar house rate.
+It is because factors could possibly keep overall noises by including unnecessary covariates, which are less related to the residential solar rate.
+Poisson lognormal spatial model, spatially using `BYM2` method, will be tested to address the residual clustering issue in addition to `K-means` clustering analysis, which identifies similar regions in terms of socioeconomic and housing patterns of census tracks.
+Note that `K-means` clustering will not take into account of the residential solar rate for defining the Euclidean distance among data points in order for the categorized census tracks to be compared with the residential solar rate pattern to figure out the relationship between the covariates and residential solar rate.
 Finally Geographically Weighted Regression (GWR) will address the local variation of coefficients of covariates by taking into account of the local spatial dependency.

 # 4. RESULTS

 ## 4.1.
 Factor analysis

-Factor analysis was performed to reduce dimension of variables as there are variables representing similar characteristics, mostly correlated each other.
-It identifies the similar variables with respect to housing unit structure (single/ multi-family house unit), house stability (homeownership in rent/ owns), economic status (income level and housing value), and inequality index.
-Housing unit structure shows the similar trend of homeownership while housing median value, proportion of high income class, and household median income follow the similar pattern representing economic status.
-Solar house rate and each factor after the dimension reduction show strong correlations.
+Factor analysis was performed to reduce dimension of variables in accordance with variables representing similar characteristics, mostly correlated each other.
+It identifies the similar variables in terms of housing unit structure (single/ multi-family house unit), housing tenure (rent/ owns), economic status (income level and housing value), and inequality index.
+Housing unit structure shows the similar trend of housing tenure while housing median value, high income class proportion, and household median income follow the similar pattern representing economic status.
+Residential solar rate and the factors from the dimension reduction, show strong correlations.
 Generalized log-linear model was fitted to the data.